List of Upstairs, Downstairs (1971 TV series) characters: Diana Newbury

 Portrayed by Celia Bannerman, Diana, Marchioness of Newbury (née Lady Diana Russell 1883-) is a childhood friend and love interest of James, but taking her mother's advice to 'marry well', weds his wealthy best friend Bunny instead.
 At a weekend hunting party at Somerby Park in 1913, Diana, jealous and contemptuous of James' middle-class wife Hazel, secretly switches horses on her, nearly causing a disastrous accident.
 In the spring of 1923 James and Diana meet by chance at an illicit London jazz club and have a weekend fling at a cottage in Sandwich as Diana schemes for them both to run away to the Continent.
 Diana's plans are thwarted and a divorce scandal looms; James offers to marry her but confesses that the war destroyed the man she once knew and that he cannot 'get on' with life, content instead to watch it go by.
 Diana, faced with James' ambivalence and defeatism, returns to Bunny who takes her on a world cruise to try and rekindle their relationship.

 Henrietta Winchmore

-Portrayed by Jenifer Armitage, Henrietta Winchmore is the best friend of Elizabeth; she lives in her own apartment.
-She is a fellow feminist and Fabian Socialist who takes Elizabeth in when she runs away from her family after an altercation.
-Winchmore briefly challenges Richard on his conservative view as opposed to her liberal/radical views and serves as Elizabeth's maid of honour at her wedding.
+Portrayed by Jenifer Armitage, Henrietta Winchmore is Elizabeth's best friend; she lives in her own apartment.
+She is a fellow feminist, and a Fabian socialist who takes Elizabeth in when she runs away from her family after an altercation.
+Winchmore briefly challenges Richard on his conservative views as opposed to her liberal/radical views, and serves as Elizabeth's maid of honour at her wedding.